 Materials and resources procurement is on track as you can use your schedule to purchase the suitable materials exactly when you need them.

 In addition, safety performance is improved as you use your plan to track which worker is on-site and make sure that protection guidelines are correctly followed.

 Having a reliable construction schedule also allows you to allocate your time better among all your project stakeholders, which helps them plan their activities better.
-By getting total control of your project, you reduce unpleasant surprises, making it easy to avoid cost overruns and delays.
+You reduce unpleasant surprises by getting total control of your project, making it easy to avoid cost overruns and delays.

 Preparing a construction schedule that is both specific and put together ahead of time ensures efficiency and productivity.
-Construction scheduling allows you and the project team to control quality measures and manage resource allocation in each phase of construction.
+Construction scheduling allows you and the project team to control quality measures and manage resource allocation in each construction phase.